yuexihang/PCSM/README.md

 ## Experiment Running

-Run the experiments with following scripts.
+Run the experiments with the following scripts.

 - Darcy Flow:
 ```